November 3, 2006

 and the resulting desperation of parents to push their daughters out of

 their homes after marrying them off.
-Madhu Purnima Kishwar points to inherent
+Madhu Purnima Kishwar points to

 flaws in the anti-dowry legislation, and argues that equal inheritance